MarvinKlar/SoftwareUpdater/README.md

 ## Planned implementations
+- Use the direct download link (only replace the version), if the link is not on website
+- Unzip zipped installers first
+- Wildcard for processes (e.g. gimp-* will trigger gimp-2.8)
+- Wait a few seconds before parsing the website, because some pages need a bit to load all javascript (wait attribute at website node)
 - Logging
 - Language support - if needed
 - Possiblity to configure the way to get the installed version of the software (productversion, fileversion, registry) - if needed
-- Unzip zipped installers first - if needed
 - Uninstall possibility - if needed